jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 .
 blog post
 on the potential risks GenAI poses
-There are now suddenly a whole host of attack vectors for AI\- powered applications that werent possible before.
-At the simplest level, its about tricking the AI into doing or revealing something it shouldnt.
+“There are now suddenly a whole host of attack vectors for AI\- powered applications that weren’t possible before.
+At the simplest level, it’s about tricking the AI into doing or revealing something it shouldn’t.
 For example, chatbots often have access to company documentation and frequently asked questions.
-You want the responses to be able to answer users questions intelligently but not completely siphon off internal documentation or leak data.
+You want the responses to be able to answer users’ questions intelligently but not completely siphon off internal documentation or leak data.
 Accidental exposure of internal documentation is a very possible attack scenario.
-One of the reasons for AI security issues is that these applications are new and developing really fast; they dont necessarily take security very seriously.
-Ive spent a lot of time this year looking for those security issues and reporting them to the development teams.
+One of the reasons for AI security issues is that these applications are new and developing really fast; they don’t necessarily take security very seriously.
+I’ve spent a lot of time this year looking for those security issues and reporting them to the development teams.
 The big companies that are creating their own versions of AI tools are more likely to bake security in because they already have a culture that prioritizes security.
 Hackers are also more likely to be given alpha or beta access to these tools so they can see it first and reveal those vulnerabilities before it goes out the door.
-From the hacker side, were experimenting with using AI to write tools that will help us hack better, but the AI models are getting harder to convince to help with that.
-However, I think that to be able to compete with the malicious actors, we need access to the same tools and techniques.
+From the hacker side, we’re experimenting with using AI to write tools that will help us hack better, but the AI models are getting harder to convince to help with that.
+However, I think that to be able to compete with the malicious actors, we need access to the same tools and techniques.”
 Joseph Thacker, aka @rez0
 Hacker specializing in AI
 2023 Hacker\-Powered Security Report
 13
 The OWASP Top Ten Vulnerabilities for
 Large Language Models
 OWASP has already published their top ten vulnerabilities for LLM applications.
+Check out

-Check outfor more information about these vulnerabilities. the HackerOne blog
+for more information about these vulnerabilities. the HackerOne blog
 2023 Hacker\-Powered Security Report
 14
-\# 1
+\#1
 Prompt injection
 The most commonly discussed LLM vulnerability, in which an attacker manipulates the operation of a trusted LLM through crafted inputs, either directly or indirectly.
-\# 2
+\#2
 Insecure output handling
 Occurs when an LLM output is accepted without scrutiny, potentially exposing backend systems.
 This can, in some cases, lead to severe consequences like XSS, CSRF, SSRF, privilege escalation, or remote code execution.
-\# 3
+\#3
 Training data poisoning
-Refers to the manipulation of data or fine\-tuning of processes that introduce vulnerabilities, backdoors, or biases and could compromise the models security, effectiveness, or ethical behavior.
+Refers to the manipulation of data or fine\-tuning of processes that introduce vulnerabilities, backdoors, or biases and could compromise the model’s security, effectiveness, or ethical behavior.
-\# 4
+\#4
 Model denial of service
 Happens when attackers trigger resource\-heavy operations on LLMs, leading to service degradation or high costs.
-\# 5
+\#5
 Supply chain vulnerabilities
 The supply chain in LLMs can be vulnerable, impacting the integrity of training data, machine learning (ML) models, and deployment platforms.
 Supply chain vulnerabilities in LLMs can lead to biased outcomes, security breaches, and even complete system failures.
-\# 6
+\#6
 Sensitive information disclosure
 Happens when LLMs inadvertently reveal confidential data, resulting in the exposure of proprietary algorithms, intellectual property, and private or personal information, leading to privacy violations and other security breaches.
-\# 7
+\#7
 Insecure plugin design
 The power and usefulness of LLMs can be extended with plugins.
 However, this does come with the risk of introducing more vulnerable attack surfaces through poor or insecure plugin design.
-\# 8
+\#8
 Excessive agency
-Typically caused by excessive functionality, permissions, andor autonomy.
+Typically caused by excessive functionality, permissions, and/or autonomy.
 One or more of these factors enables damaging actions to be performed in response to unexpected or ambiguous outputs from an LLM.
-\# 9
+\#9
 Overreliance
 When systems or people depend on LLMs for decision\-making or content generation without sufficient oversight.
 Organizations and the individuals that comprise them can over\-rely on LLMs without the knowledge and validation mechanisms required to ensure information is accurate, vetted, and secure.
-\# 10
+\#10
 Model theft
 Where there is unauthorized access, copying, or exfiltration of proprietary LLM models.
 This can lead to economic loss, reputational damage, and unauthorized access to highly sensitive data.
 What Are Your Biggest
 Security Risks?
 We asked customers where they thought their biggest risks came from.
 57% of customers said the greatest threat to their organization is exploited vulnerabilities.
 10% said nation\-state actors, 22% said phishing, and 12% said insider threats.